amandakarina/terraform-google-cloud-run/modules/secure-cloud-run-security/README.md

 A project with the following APIs enabled must be used to host the resources of this module:

+* KMS Project
   * Google Cloud Key Management Service: `cloudkms.googleapis.com`

 ### Service Account

 A service account with one of the following roles must be used to provision the resources of this module:

+* KMS Project
   * Cloud KMS Admin - `roles/cloudkms.admin`
+* Serverless Project
   * Organization Policy Administrator - `roles/orgpolicy.policyAdmin`

 ## Usage